-Parental Control provides parents with automated tools to help protect their children and set restrictions for devices and services.
-Parental Control lets you block web pages that may contain potentially offensive material to prevent children and young adults from accessing pages with inappropriate or harmful content.
+Parental control provides parents with automated tools to help protect their children and set restrictions for devices and services.
+Parental control blocks web pages that may contain potentially offensive material to prevent children and young adults from accessing pages with inappropriate or harmful content.

-Parental Control includes customizable user account permissions, web content filtering, and activity logging.
-The following article includes a basic overview of the Parental Control module, as well as key features that will help you maximize the effectiveness of the Parental Control feature.
+Parental control includes customizable user account permissions, web content filtering, and activity logging.
+The following article includes a basic overview of the Parental control feature, as well as key features that will help you maximize the effectiveness of the Parental control feature.

 Click the arrow next to Parental control to access configuration settings.

-User restrictions based upon Age: From the Parental Control module, parents can control and monitor internet access by configuring an age for Microsoft Windows User Accounts.
-Click here for step-by-step instructions to set up a Parental Control role for a user account.
+From the Parental Control module, parents can control and monitor internet access by configuring an age for Windows User Accounts.
+Set up a Parental control role for a user account.

-Restrict access by category and block web pages: Parents can restrict access by adding or removing items from the list of web categories and blocking access to certain web pages for each user account.
+Parents can restrict access by adding or removing items from the list of web categories and blocking access to certain web pages for each user account.
 Categories are defined as groups of web pages that contain similar subject matter, for example, adult content.
-Click here for step-by-step instructions to block or allow websites or categories using Parental Control.
+Block or allow websites or categories using Parental control.

-Activity Logging: Click Tools → More tools → Log files and then select Parental Control from the drop-down menu to view a detailed log of Parental control activity (blocked pages, the account the page was blocked for, reason, etc.).
+Click Tools → Log files and select Parental Control from the drop-down menu to view a detailed log of Parental control activity (blocked pages, the account the page was blocked for, reason, etc.).